unsplash/unsplash-js/README.md

 #### Arguments

-All methods have 2 arguments: the first one includes all of the specific parameters for that particular endpoint, while the second allows you to pass down any additional options that you want to provide to `fetch`.
-On top of that, the `createApi` constructor can receive `fetch` options to be added to _every_ request:
+All methods expect an object argument containing a `params` property and the usual fetch options.
+On top of that, the `createApi` constructor can receive default `fetch` options to be added to _every_ request:

 ```ts
 const unsplash = createApi({